GabeScott/standard-works-vault/General Conference/1985 April - To Please Our Heavenly Father.md

 The remarkable and wonderful thing is that although they give up much to go, as everyone can testify when he returns home, they gain so very much that is unique and wonderful.
 They all come back saying there is no experience like it, and they would not trade it for any other on earth.
 It is so with any service we do as an expression of love for our Father in Heaven.
 I repeat, these are very simple words which we heard President Kimball express tonight.
 They were spoken by him when he was a boy.
 But what remarkable power there lies within them to stir us to greater, more Godlike endeavor.

 I want to suggest them to every boy and man within the sound of my voice—“I will try to do that which will please my Heavenly Father.”
 I do not hesitate to promise that if we will do so our lives will be the richer, the more purposeful, the more satisfying.
 Our homes will be happier, and one day in the life to come we shall hear from Him whom we have served, “Well done, thou good and faithful servant.
-Enter thou into the joy of thy Lord.”
-(Matt.
-25:21.)
+Enter thou into the joy of thy Lord.” ([[Matthew 25.21|Matt.
+25:21]].)
 For this I humbly pray in behalf of each of us, in the name of Jesus Christ, Amen.